 - Then, we calculate how probable it is to find the result from our analysis if the hypothesis was true.

 - Finally, we reach a conclusion based on our result in the previous step.
 If probability of the observed data is very low, we can safely discard our null hypothesis in favor of our alternative hypothesis.
-If it isn't low, we can continue to believe the null hypothesis.
+If it isn't low, we can continue to believe the null.

 Thus, by using hypothesis testing we can evaluate mutually exclusive claims and choose the one which is best supported by our data.